This page was last updated on March 9th, 2022

 The museum has made available different experiences for us to enjoy from home.
 From online classes, virtual tours, a 3D visit, and more.
 You can find all of these resources by clicking here.

-One video we like in particular is not from the museum itself but created by TED-ed.
+One video I like in particular is not from the museum itself but created by TED-ed.
 The video explores why the Girl with the Pearl Earring is considered such a masterpiece.
 It’s entertaining while informative at the same time.
 Seeing his skills explained is mind-boggling.
 You can join the 3 million people before you who have watched this video:

 Length: 4m 33s